kaiosilveira/kaiosilveira/README.md

 ---

 I use GitHub both professionally and as my portfolio.
 As a result, the contribution stats shown here are a comprehensive summary of all my engineering efforts on these two fronts.
-My public repositories approach a wide range of engineering topics, all implemented with clean code that works and solid documentation and references.
-So make sure to take a look at the Pinned section below!
+My public repositories approach a wide range of engineering topics, all implemented with clean code that works and solid documentation and references, so make sure to take a look at the Pinned section below!

 _For my stack affinities and tech interests, please check out [my lists and starred topics in the Stars tab](https://github.com/kaiosilveira?tab=stars)._